 ICE ERO manages all aspects of the immigration enforcement process — including the detention of noncitizens in facilities nationwide during the pendency of their immigration proceedings.

-Under the new policy, noncitizens who arrive in the United States at a port of entry and are found to have a credible fear of persecution or torture will automatically be considered by DRO for parole.
-This is a change from the prior policy, which required noncitizens to affirmatively request parole in writing.
+Under the new policy, noncitizens who arrive in the United States at a port of entry and are found to have a credible fear of persecution or torture will automatically be considered by ICE ERO for parole.

 Homeland Security Investigations